tysonseang/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 When analyzing all lots across the entire dataset, variance PSI is 62.29356.
 This is within the 100 pounds per square inch design specifications.
 Lot 1 and 2 also fall well under this specification with PSI variances of 0.9795918 and 7.4693878 respectively.
-Lot 3 however has a variance of 170.2861224, whcih falls outside the required design specifications.
+Lot 3 however has a variance of 170.2861224, which falls outside the required design specifications.

 ![Deliverable 2 Total Summary Statistics](https://github.com/tysonseang/MechaCar_Statistical_Analysis/blob/main/imagery/Deliverable2_total_summary_df.png)

 ![Deliverable 2 Lot Summary Statistics](https://github.com/tysonseang/MechaCar_Statistical_Analysis/blob/main/imagery/Deliverable2_lot_summary.png)

 ## T-Tests on Suspension Coils
-Briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
+A one sample t-test of all lots is shown below.
+The p-value of 0.06028 exceeds the 0.05 significance level, which means that there is not enough statistical evidence to reject the null hypothesis.
+The true mean of the sample is similar to population mean of 1,500 pounds per square inch.
 ![Deliverable 3 t-test 1](https://github.com/tysonseang/MechaCar_Statistical_Analysis/blob/main/imagery/Deliverable3_ttest1.png)

+One sample t-tests were also conducted on each of the 3 individual lots.
+Lot 1 has a true sample mean of 1,500 and a p-value of 1.
+This clearly indicates that the null hypothesis cannot be rejected.
+Similarly, lot 2 has a sample mean of 1,500.2 and a p-value of 0.6072.
+This exceeds the 0.5 significance level, so we once again cannot reject the null hypothesis.
+Lot 3 however has a p-value of 0.04168, which is below the significant level.
+The sample mean is 1,496.14.
+Here we can reject the null hypothesis that concludes the sample and population mean are not statistically different.
 ![Deliverable 3 t-test 2-4](https://github.com/tysonseang/MechaCar_Statistical_Analysis/blob/main/imagery/Deliverable3_ttest2.png)

-## Study Design: MechaCar vs Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?